-Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
 This may be done in person, in writing (preferably on the Complaint Form), or by telephone.

-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days.
+The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days.

-Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headteacher can consider whether a face to face meeting is the most appropriate way of doing this.
+If no outcome is provided by the complainant, the complaint will be paused whilst clarification from the complainant is sought.
+If no response from the complainant is received, the complaint will be closed after 10 school days from the date the complaint was made.

-Note: The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The Headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the headteacher (or investigator) will:
+During the investigation, the Headteacher (or investigator) will: